gisat-panther/deck.gl-geotiff/dataPreparation.md

 - `--web-optimized` - important for creation COG files optimized for Web
 - `--aligned-levels` - number of zoom levels for which is COG aligned with base maps, we use `8` levels which has the best results based on our testing
-- `--dtype` - data type can be specified here (sometimes it does not work properly)
+- `--dtype` - data type can be specified here (sometimes it does not work properly); data types supported by [CogTiles](./geoimage/src/cogtiles/README.md):
+  - uint8, uint16, uint32, int8, int16, int32, float32, float64
 - `--zoom-level` - for a certain type of data, we can specify the zoom level.
 For instance, if your data has clear edges, and you want to zoom in significantly while avoiding blurred edges.
 However, for other continuous data, such as imagery,